 Subjects in which GEM tasks will be available:

-In Key Stage 4, pupils are set homework weekly in each subject that is timetabled.
+In Key Stage 4, students are set homework weekly in each subject that is timetabled.
 Subject Leaders regularly monitor the homework being set to ensure that the quantity and quality of tasks fully support learning.

 Please visit our Google Drive folder for GEM Resources